 Personnel involved in energy infrastructure investment planning, including engineering consultants, investment organisations, DNOs, energy generators, developers, financiers, insurance companies and government bodies amongst others.

 Actuaries and risk analysts within the insurance sector.

-The course will commence on 5 February 2018 and will take one semester (15 weeks) to complete.
 You can choose to take *formal assessment at Loughborough and if successful can accumulate credits towards your personal CPD portfolio.
 By obtaining credits you may also be eligible to progress towards a postgraduate award.